Experiential learning resources for the innovative educator

 Has anyone else binge-watched "Down to Earth" on Netflix?
 If you haven't, do it!
 Down to Earth is a 5 star example of project based learning on the road and/or abroad.

 Zach Efron (yes, I know), travels around the world focusing his energy on ONE global issue.
 For example, he visits Paris, where he dives deeply into the issue of clean and healthy drinking water.
 He talks with engineers, city planners, and local political figures.
 He talks with locals and visits a water treatment facility.

-Zach confronts a problem and gets involved in the concepts by arranging authentic learning experiences and talking directly with experts.
+Zach confronts a problem and gets involved in the concepts by arranging authentic learning experiences and talking directly with community experts.
 He educates the rest of us about his findings.
 That is a brilliant project based learning example at work.
 This is a good framework to follow when planning your own project based learning experiences to go along with educational travel experiences.

 Encourage learners to participate in service learning projects on their trips, engage in cultural experiences, immerse themselves in ecological and human ecosystems, set up interviews/shadowing experiences/exchanges with locals, and more.

 Check out my self directed project based learning blog series if you're looking for more details.

 I suggest starting with my self-directed project-based learning starter kit, which includes all of the templates and planning tools for student-led PBL, perfect for student travelers.

 Then snag my FREE project based learning assessment portfolio for students to showcase educational travel PBL projects.